Codium-ai/codiumai-jetbrains-release/README.md

 #### 👀 Prepare better for your PR

+#### 💬 Free chat with GPT model with or without the code as context

 #### 🚀 Help you improve code quality

 By creating comprehensive test suites, our tool helps you catch and fix bugs early and ensures that your code is reliable and maintainable.